emin/WebPQuickLook/README.md

 		mv WebpQuickLook.qlgenerator /Library/QuickLook/
 		qlmanage -r

-  This probably require your administration, if you are not administrator you can't install it.
+  This probably require an administrator account, if you are not administrator you can't install it.